ClementSafon/IDS_FL_Simulation/rapport.md

 > What is the rate of false positives which make IDS unusable for real life conditions?

 Diversity in the network traffic.
+Impact de l'apprentissage fédéré sur ça

 ## Implemented IDS

+### First experiment: binary classification

+### Second experiment: multi-class classification

+In this section, we explore our second experiment, this time with multi-class classification Federated Learning.
+To tackle the issue of

+After some experiment and some time, another idea struc

 ### Data repartition